 Visit http://www.wishh.org/ to find out more about how WISHH works to grow new markets for U.S. soybeans.

 Northern Crops Institute (NCI) is a collaborative effort among North Dakota, Minnesota, Montana and South Dakota to promote and develop new markets for crops.
 The NCI is an international meeting and learning center that brings together crop buyers, commodity traders, technical experts, processors and farmers from all points of the globe for discussion, education and technical services.

-Midwest Shippers Association (MSA) is a regional trade-association cooperative that promotes marketing and facilitates the shipping and delivery of specialty grains to consumers and the food industry worldwide.
+Many of the soybeans being exported from North Dakota are food-grade.
+The Midwest Shippers Association (MSA) is a regional trade association cooperative that promotes marketing and facilitates shipping and delivery of specialty grains to consumers and the food industry worldwide.